Administration & Operations Bios

 After graduating his 8th grade class, Michael took a one year leave from teaching and worked with a local river rafting company as a guide and business manager.
 He returned to formal teaching in the fall of 2001 as an educator in the Coconino County Juvenile Detention Center and Coconino County Jail.
 Michael and his family moved to Tucson for a year and, while his wife completed her masters degree in education, he taught algebra and physical education in a grades 6-8 middle school with 1200+ students.
 During that time, Michael completed his administrative coursework and received his Arizona principal’s certificate.
 In 2003, he and his family returned to Flagstaff and PFS where he served as the school’s principal and the executive director from 2003-17.

-In addition, Michael has been a professional musician and, with his wife Rose and ten year-old son, is an avid outdoor adventurer.
-As a family, they have embraced the principles of Waldorf education for many years.
-We join the Mt.
+In addition, Michael and his wife Rose, public-Waldorf educated adult children and school-aged son, is an avid outdoor adventurer and professional musician.
+As a family, they have embraced the lifestyle and principles of public Waldorf education for many years and serve the Mt.
 Phoenix community with excited enthusiasm and desire to support carrying the school's mission forward.

 Bio coming soon.